hairalei/TaskAppReactQuery/README.md

 ## Overview

 This is a simple task management application consisting of a frontend and a backend server.
 The frontend is built using Vite and React, while the backend serves as the database for the application using local-server package.
-This is to practice the basics of **React Query**
+This is to practice the basics of **React Query**.

 ## Setup Instructions